MohamedBakoush/WatchVideoByLink/README.md

 ### 2. Clone Github Repository

-Clone repo in your terminal with the following commands:
+Clone repo in your terminal with the following command:

 ```
 git clone https://github.com/MohamedBakoush/WatchVideoByLink.git